microsoft/DevSkim-Sublime-Plugin/README.md

 ===============================

-The plugin implements a security linter within the Sublime Text editor, leveraging the rules from the [DevSkim](https://github.com/Microsoft/DevSkim) repo.
+The plugin implements a security linter within the Sublime Text editor, leveraging the rules from the [DevSkim](https://github.com/Microsoft/DevSkim) repository.
 It helps software engineers to write secure code by flagging potentially dangerous calls, and gives in-context advice for remediation.

 ### PUBLIC PREVIEW